HewlettPackard/oneview-golang/README.md

 A detailed list of the HPE OneView REST interfaces that have been implemented in this SDK can be found in the [endpoints-support.md](https://github.com/HewlettPackard/oneview-golang/blob/master/endpoints-support.md) file.

 ## Testing your changes

-### From a container
+The Tests in GoLang are divided into two segments one is doing the acceptance test and another drives the Unit Tests.

+### With Docker

 ```
 make test
 ```

 ### Without docker
-The Tests in GoLang are divided into two segments one is doing the acceptance test and another drives the Unit Tests.

 * Install golang 1.5 or higher(We recommend using Go 1.11)
 * Install go packages listed in .travis.yml